 Still, only some addresses are relevant.
 In bitcoin, 172 million are economically relevant — they are controlled by people or services who currently own bitcoin.
 Of these, only 27 million actually hold bitcoin.
 Out of the 172 million economically relevant addresses, Chainalysis has identified 147 million, or 86%, as belonging to named services, such as an exchange or a darknet market.

 What about the non-economically relevant addresses?
-They are typically single use and hold bitcoin for only a short time.
-For instance, three-quarters have held bitcoin for less than a day.
-The majority of these addresses are either change addresses or ‘connective tissue’, meaning they hold bitcoin for a short time to facilitate payments between people and services.
+They are typically single use, generated by Bitcoin wallet software, holding bitcoin for only a short time.
+For instance, three-quarters of addresses have held bitcoin for less than a day.
+The majority of these are either change addresses or ‘connective tissue,’ meaning they hold bitcoin for a briefly to facilitate one of a series of payments between people and services.

 To understand change, consider a person who has ten bitcoins and wants to sell one.
-Because of the way the technology works, the seller has to empty his or her address of all ten bitcoins but will receive nine back in change.
-Even though he or she only sold one bitcoin, the blockchain reports a total transaction value of ten bitcoins.
+Because of the way blockchain technology works, the seller has to empty his or her address of all ten bitcoins before receiving nine back in change.
+So even though he or she only sold one bitcoin, the blockchain records a transaction value of ten BTC.

 ‘Connective tissue’ addresses play a role in getting bitcoin from one person or service to another.
 We will dive deeper into what these addresses look like in a later post.

-Understanding addresses helps zero in on economic activity
+Understanding bitcoin addresses helps zero in on economic activity

 If so many addresses are created just to pass bitcoin between people and services, how much of the transaction value on the network is actually moving between economic addresses?
 We estimate that on average only 20% of the bitcoin transaction value is economic, in that it is a final transfer between different people via economically relevant addresses.
 The remaining 80% is returned as change.
 As you can see in the chart below, between August and October 2018, some $41 billion of transactions were executed — and only $9 billion had real economic value.